Investing with a Business Owner Mindset

 Conventional Investing vs Ownership Mentality Conventional Investing vs. Ownership Mentality

-Dollar Tree, known for selling everything for $1, faced a significant test in the inflationary economic environment of 2020-2021.
+Carlisle Companies, a diversified industrial firm, faced significant challenges during COVID-19 and the resulting economic disruption.
 Download the PDF to see how Madison’s Mid Cap Equity team applied the business owner mentality to its analysis of the company.

 Madison Mid Cap Equity Strategy